Bills open window for Anderson victims to sue U of Michigan

 People are also reading…

-The new legislation will be introduced in the state Senate this month.
-Related but broader state House bills that were introduced last winter have gained no traction since a September committee hearing.
+The legislation will be introduced in the state Senate this month.
+Related but broader state House bills that were introduced last winter have not advanced since a September committee hearing during which three Anderson victims gave emotional testimony about being raped.

 Republican state Sen. Tom Barrett of Charlotte, who is spearheading the latest push, said the school in Ann Arbor has acknowledged the abuse.
 Many of the victims were student-athletes at the university who were reluctant or scared to come forward because they thought no one would believe them, he said.

 “We are obliged to provide a path forward to justice for the victims,” Barrett said, adding they are owed the same opportunity as Nassar victims.
-Michigan State agreed to a $500 million settlement with Nassar’s victims.
+Michigan State agreed to a $500 million settlement with them.

 Michigan has been in mediation to resolve lawsuits for more than a year.
 The legislation could provide victims more certainty and increase pressure on the school for a resolution.